jpiepkow/scroll-load/readme.md

 TODO: move to single event listener & allow css animation to be customizable to allow for different in view animations.

 If you are so inclined feel free to fork and send me a pull request because it might be a minute before I get to these changes.
+Although currently I compiled the code for es5 seperately.
+I did include the preBuilt.js so you can see the base code.